The following sections describe the different migration mechanisms supported by WebLogic Server:

 /common/nodemanager/ to add your environment's Interface and NetMask values.
 For information about

-For general information on using Node Manager in server migration, see Node Manager’s Role in Whole Server Migration.
+For general information on using Node Manager in server migration, see Node Manager's Role in Whole Server Migration.
 For general information on configuring Node Manager, "General Node Manager Configuration" in Oracle Fusion Middleware Node Manager Administrator's Guide for Oracle WebLogic Server.

 This script is used to transfer IP addresses from one machine to another during migration.
 It must be able to run